RKaseman/unit-03-game-letter-guess/README.md

 The game is fully functional.

-For this project I read a lot about the difference between getElementByID() and querySelector().
+For this project I read a lot about the difference between getElementByID() and querySelector() and opinions about its usage.